ehrenb/machina-docs/docs/source/worker_development/worker.rst

 -----------------------------------

 This file contains the implementation of your worker module. subclass the machina.core.worker.Worker class, this will ensure your worker module has boilerplate connectivity to the database, RabbitMQ, and configurations.
-Choose any Machina types (see machina/configs/types.json) your worker module supports, or specify '*' for all.
+Choose any Machina types (see 'machina/configs/types.json') your worker module supports, or specify '*' for all.
+The 'callback' function provides your analysis implementation with data that your module is configured to support.
+This callback function fires whenever the system identifies a compatible sample.

 Examples:

 .. code-block:: python3
     :caption: youranalysismodule.py handles zip data